Godhuli-De/Godhuli-De/README.md

 - 👋 Hi, I’m @Godhuli-De
-- 👀 I’m interested in  Machine learning, AI, Data Mining, Interactive Applications...
+- 👀 I’m interested in  Machine learning, AI, Data Science & Web Application Development.
-- 🌱 I’m currently learning Front End Development...
+- 🌱 I’m currently pursuing MS in CS @ NYIT, New York.
 - 💞️ I’m looking to collaborate on innovative projects to ease daily life activities.
-- 📫 How to reach me ...@godhulide@outlook.com
+- 📫 Reach me : godhulideofficial@gmail.com
--    SPREAD LOVE NOT WAR !
-PEACE
+- ✅ I am committed to create a growing learning culture for all, let's make Coding Fun for everyone.😊
 <!---
 Godhuli-De/Godhuli-De is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.